pfink/openhab2-flicbutton/README.md

 - [ ] Integrate button scan and connection process to this binding so that simpleclient is not needed anymore (will probably not be done by me, but could be interesting stuff to contribute)
 - [ ] Unit Tests?

-## Tested use case that should work in 0.1 / Pre-Alpha
+## Tested use case that should work in 0.5 / Alpha

 I strongly advice against using this within a production system right now.
 Currently, only basic capabilities are implemented and much stuff is not tested yet (like proper removal of buttons etc.).
 When you test this binding, please share your expierences [here](https://community.openhab.org/t/how-to-integrate-flic-buttons/4468/12) and leave issues for stuff not listed in the ToDo's.